opencoweb/coweb/docs/java/moderator.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Moderators can send sync events and bot messages using the
-`SessionModerator.CollabInterface`_ interface.
+`CollabInterface`_ interface.
 Analogous to the JavaScript
 :class:`CollabInterface`, moderators create CollabInterface objects for each
 collab object keyed on the collab object ID.